multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 You can skip this section if you already have a devnet wallet setup.
 :::

 Let's create a devnet wallet.
-Go to https://devnet-wallet.multiversx.com/, and select "create wallet".
+Access the [Web Wallet](https://devnet-wallet.multiversx.com/), and select "create new wallet".
 Save your 24 words (in the given order!), and create a password for your keystore file.

 Now, we could use the keystore file with a password, but it's more convenient to use a PEM file.
 To generate the PEM file from your secret phrase, follow these instructions: https://docs.multiversx.com/sdk-and-tools/sdk-py/deriving-the-wallet-pem-file/